Chisom83/Excel_Project_Work/README.md

  - Gender Insight:
     - Male customers dominates in purchase, with a notable 13% higher patronage compared to females.
+- A pie chart was used to show the demography by Age group.
 <div aling="center"> <img src= "https://github.com/Chisom83/Spital-Lab-Class-Documentation/blob/main/Image/Age.png" alt="Age group" width="500"> </div>